Caleb Cotham: New York Yankees

 The New York Yankees selected Cotham in the fifth round of the 2009 Major League Baseball draft.
+He had surgery to repair a partially torn meniscus in his right knee.
+That year he spent time with the GCL Yankees and Staten Island Yankees before being shut down in September after aggravating the knee injury.
+He missed the entire 2010 season after undergoing knee and labrum surgery.
+Cotham returned to the New York-Penn League in 2011, allowing four runs on 21 hits and nine walks in 21 innings.
+He started the 2012 season with the Charleston RiverDogs before being promoted to the Tampa Yankees in May.
+Overall, he pitched to a 3.64 ERA in 101.1 innings between the two levels.

+Before the 2013 season, Baseball America rated Cotham as the pitcher with the best control in the Yankees system.
+He started the year in Double-A Trenton before getting promoted to Triple-A Scranton in May.
+He ultimately pitched to a 5.07 ERA in 124.1 innings that season.
+Cotham played for five different teams in 2014 after missing significant time to an injury.
+He pitched in the Arizona Fall League that year, allowing nine runs but striking out 14 in 13.1 innings out of the bullpen.
-He became a relief pitcher in 2015, recording a 2.21 earned run average (ERA) in 57 innings pitched in the minor leagues.

-The Yankees promoted Cotham to the majors for the first time on July 29, 2015.
+He became a relief pitcher in 2015, recording a 2.21 earned run average (ERA) in 57 innings pitched.
+After starting the season with Trenton, Cotham was promoted to Triple-A. The Yankees promoted Cotham to the majors for the first time on July 29, 2015.
 On the same day, he made his Major League debut with the Yankees, pitching one and two-thirds innings, giving up two hits, and striking out four.
+Cotham was sent back down the next day, then went back and forth multiple times in August.
+He was called up when rosters expanded in September.
+Cotham appeared in 12 games for the Yankees, allowing 14 hits and eight runs in 9.2 innings of work.

 Cincinnati Reds

 On December 28, 2015, the Yankees traded Cotham, Eric Jagielo, Rookie Davis, and Tony Renda to the Cincinnati Reds, in exchange for Aroldis Chapman.
 He made the Reds' Opening Day roster in 2016.
-He underwent season-ending knee surgery in August, finishing the 2016 season with an 0–3 win–loss record and a 7.40 ERA.
-The Reds outrighted Cotham from their 40-man roster after the season.
-He opted to become a free agent.
+Cotham went on the Disabled List with shoulder inflammation on May 31.
+While attempting to rehab from the injury, he suffered a knee injury.
+Cotham underwent season-ending knee surgery in August, finishing the 2016 season with an 0–3 win–loss record and a 7.40 ERA.
+The Reds outrighted Cotham from their 40-man roster on October 28.
+He elected free agency on November 7.

 Seattle Mariners

-On February 28, 2017, Cotham signed a minor league deal with the Seattle Mariners.
-On March 10, 2017, Cotham announced his retirement via his Twitter account.
+On February 28, 2017, Cotham signed a minor league contract with the Seattle Mariners organization.
+On March 10, Cotham announced his retirement via his Twitter account.